perfidia/regexpgen/README.md

 RegExpGen is released under the X11 license (MIT license).

-Copyright (C) 2012 Bartosz Alchimowicz, Andrzej Przybyszewski, Micha� Zimniewicz
+Copyright (C) 2012 Bartosz Alchimowicz, Andrzej Przybyszewski, Michał Zimniewicz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: